WriteIntent

 Types of Keywords Inside a Cluster

-1. Informational — the searcher wants to learn something (“how does a french press work,” “what is a budgeting app”).
-These make up the bulk of top-of-funnel content and blog-style pages.
+The searcher wants to learn something ("how does a french press work").
+The bulk of top-of-funnel and blog-style content.

-2. Navigational — the searcher is looking for a specific brand, site, or destination (“[brand name] login,” “[app name] pricing page”).
-These are less common inside content clusters but still worth knowing when you're auditing a full keyword list.
+Looking for a specific brand, site, or destination ("[app name] pricing page").
+Less common inside content clusters, still worth auditing for.

-3. Commercial — the searcher is comparing options before deciding (“best budgeting apps,” “french press vs pour over”).
-These sit in the middle of the funnel and are extremely valuable for capturing users close to a decision.
+Comparing options before deciding ("best budgeting apps").
+Mid-funnel, extremely valuable for capturing users close to a decision.

 Benefits of Keyword Clustering for SEO

-• Faster, more efficient content planning at scale.
-Once your keywords are clustered, your content calendar essentially writes itself — each cluster is a content brief waiting to happen, rather than a blank page and a scattered list of keywords.
+Once keywords are clustered, your content calendar essentially writes itself — each cluster is a content brief waiting to happen.

 Keyword Clustering Tools Compared

-Not all keyword cluster tools work the same way, and knowing what to judge them on will save you from picking the wrong one for your keyword volume.
+Not all keyword cluster tools work the same way — what to judge them on:

-• Accuracy of grouping — does the tool put keywords together that genuinely belong on the same page, or does it over-group unrelated terms just because they share a word?
+• Accuracy of grouping — genuinely related, or over-grouped just because terms share a word?

-• Export formats — CSV support at minimum, ideally with saved sessions so you're not re-running clustering on the same list repeatedly.
+• Export formats — CSV at minimum, ideally with saved sessions so you're not re-running the same list.

-• Pricing structure — flat subscription tiers versus credit-based, pay-as-you-go pricing, and whether a free tier covers your typical keyword volume.
+• Pricing structure — flat subscription vs. credit-based, and whether a free tier covers your typical volume.

-Choosing free vs. paid: if you're clustering a few dozen keywords for a single blog post or landing page, a free tool tier is genuinely enough.
-Once you're managing keyword research across an entire site — hundreds or thousands of keywords, multiple content categories, ongoing tracking — a paid plan with higher volume and saved sessions pays for itself in the time it saves.
+Clustering a few dozen keywords for a single page?
+A free tier is genuinely enough.
+Managing keyword research across an entire site — hundreds or thousands of keywords, ongoing tracking?
+A paid plan with higher volume and saved sessions pays for itself in time saved.

 Frequently Asked Questions